stevegrossi/sengoku/README.md

 ## Features Planned

-- Optimize the map to make games more interesting.
 - Make battle more strategic than just 50-50.
 - Provide feedback in the UI (perhaps in a log) of the results of actions like battle.
 - Add computer-controller players